ionic-team/ionic-site/guide/0.1/installation.md

 $ cordova platform add ios
 $ cordova platform add android
 ```

+If you see errors here, make sure to follow the platform guides above to install necessary platform tools.

 Just to make sure the default Cordova project worked, try building and running the project: